 - Led the merger of the St. Louis Beacon (online newspaper) with St. Louis Public Radio (the university’s NPR station) in partnership with UMSL’s College of Fine Arts and Communication and the University of Missouri’s School of Journalism.

 Promoted research and external funding:

-- Increased the annual level of external funding from $23.5 million to $43 million.
+- Increased the annual level of external funding by 50%.

 - Helped secure $155,000 from the Murdock Charitable Trust (Vancouver, Washington) to the John W. Barriger III National Railroad Library.

 - Established a UMSL chapter of Sigma Xi, the national scientific research society.

 - Recruited a new director and associate director of the Center for Nanoscience with additional investments to help make the center more robust.

 Contributed to economic development in the region:

 - Established the Business, Technology and Research Park on campus with the headquarters of Express Scripts, Inc. (ESI) as the first anchor tenant.
 ESI, currently a Fortune 20 company with annual sales of $116 billion in 2011, issued an RFP that was responded to by various regional entities and other states to relocate their headquarters, including the corporate offices and IT operation, and UMSL was eventually chosen as their new site.
 The overall process for establishing the new $80 million ESI building complex, housing 2,600 employees, involved extensive negotiations with the county, state and developer, including real estate transactions and tax credits/incentives in various forms, such as a new $10 million road and $5 million of clean-up of waste in the ground.
 This has served as a model to the country as a unique, new kind of university-industry partnership and appeared in the national media, such as an interview with the chancellor on CNBC television and an article in the Wall Street Journal.